cmateu/galstreams/README.md

 ### VERSION HISTORY:

+- 2018/01/19: Orinoco and Murrumbidgee footprints corrected.
+Shortname attribute added.
+Use shortname option in plots added.
 - 2018/01/17: Label centering changed.
 Now can be set arbitrarily at log file.
 Labels checked in gal/equ/GC
 - 2018/01/17: *New DES streams* (Shipp et al. 2018) *and Jet stream* (Jethwa et al. 2017) *added*.
 	      Width option added to end-points constructor and now included for all streams defined this way.